sebas3407/Statistics/README.md

 # Statistics

-Statistics is a simply Java console application associated with Bilanchor that allows generate some statistics related with the app, for example, the cheapest or the most expensive event, the average of assistents off all events, etc
+Statistics is a simply Java console application for a studen project associated with Bilanchor that allows generate some statistics related with the app, for example, the cheapest or the most expensive event, the average of assistents off all events, etc